This article was updated on July 17, 2018.

 Social responsibility for millennials matters and can be a key factor in where millennials choose to work.
 Your organization's corporate social responsibility (CSR) plays a major role in your ability to retain young talent.
-The 2016 ADP Employee Engagement Study states that 61 percent of millennials are more likely to stay with an organization if it's socially responsible and 55 percent feel it's important to work for an organization that is about more than just making money.

 According to the ADP Research Institute® report, The Evolution of Work: The Changing Nature of the Global Workforce, younger workers are searching for meaning and fulfillment beyond just a job title and salary.
 In fact, 89 percent feel they will choose to work on personal passions and callings that impact the world, according to the ADP report.

 Millennials have already impacted the way businesses produce goods, package products and communicate — and their impact is only beginning.
 "Overall, millennials are more demanding, more in touch and more skeptical," reports NPR.
 Mobilizing your talent as a force for good can yield significant returns for your recruitment brand and retention.